Artūrs Karašausks: Skonto Riga

 In January 2010 Karašausks went on trial with Skonto Riga and became one of five Olimps/RFS players to be signed by the club and the newly appointed manager Aleksandrs Starkovs.
 He managed to score 7 goals in his first 4 appearances and was named the league's best player in April.
 All in all Karašausks scored 8 goals in 12 league matches, helping Skonto become the Latvian Higher League champions for the first time since 2004.
 In July, he went on trial with the Ukrainian Premier League club Dnipro Dnipropetrovsk and joined the club on loan until the end of the year in August 2010.
 In January 2011 Karašausks returned to Skonto, having appeared in 9 matches of the Dnipro reserve team and scored 2 goals.
 The 2011 season saw Karašausks score 2 goals in 15 league matches.
 Due to injuries and conflicting with the club's board, Karašausks did not appear in a single match of the 2012 Latvian Higher League until August, when he was given out on loan to FB Gulbene.
 During the loan spell Karašausks participated in 15 matches and scored 1 goal.

 In January 2013 he returned to Skonto and after the managerial change regained a place in the starting eleven under Tamaz Pertia.
 Karašausks scored 16 goals in 24 matches, becoming the top scorer of the league and helping Skonto finish the season as the runners-up.
 On 18 July 2013 he scored his first goal in the UEFA Europa League, helping Skonto beat the Czech club Slovan Liberec 2–1 at home.
 At the end of the season Karašausks was included in the sportacentrs.com and Sporta Avīze teams of the tournament.
 In January 2014 he was invited to join the Russian Premier League club CSKA Moscow on trial, but, eventually, did not stay with the club.
 In February, he was loaned to another Russian Premier League club Rubin Kazan until the end of the season.
 In June 2014, after his loan spell ended, Karašausks became a free agent.
 He rejoined Skonto for the 2015 season, scoring in the club's Europa league game versus St Patrick's Athletic F.C.
 In the first part of 2016 he had a short loan spell at Piast Gliwice in Poland.
 In August 2016 Karašausks signed a contract with Swiss Challenge League club FC Wil.

-Riga FC & Pafos FC
+Riga FC and Pafos FC

 Karašausks signed with FK RFS for the 2019 season.
 But already before the end of 2018, Cypriot club Pafos FC – which is the partner club of Riga FC – offered to buy the players contract for about $100,000.
 Then on 29 January, before he got his debut for RFS, the Cypriot club announced, that they had signed the player.
 A week and a half later, the two clubs decided, that Karašausks was going to spend 2019 at Riga FC on loan.